RetroDevDaemon/msx2tools/spriter-manual.md

 (The exporter will only export masks and pattern tables that are NOT empty, but these are annotated in the z80 export.
 Raw bytes export will export the entire sequence, including blank masks, up until the last non-empty mask.)

+There is a toggle in the Export menu to only export the sprite masks, omitting the color data.
+This is useful for Sprite Mode 1 where color masks are not used.

 To export the universal palette, use the **Export z80 palette data...** (or raw bytes) option.
 As above, it will export assembler data byte format in sequence to be loaded into register #16.

 As of 1.1, you can also create pattern sets for backgrounds!